passlab/RaceDetectionService_Server/InstallTool.md

 ## Install Archer:

-Creat the floder for archer and archer build
+Creat the folder for archer and archer build

 ```
  	export ARCHER_BUILD=$PWD/ArcherBuild